AraAra064/ConsoleGraphics/README.md

 # ConsoleGraphics
--lgdi32 and -lws2_32 need to be added to the linker to compile ConsoleGraphics
+If you get any undefined reference errors when compiling, you need to add the gdi32 lib to linker.